 However, this extension is only a short-term fix.
-When Congress must continue its support for fair and affordable Internet access by banning Internet access taxes through a permanent extension of the Internet Tax Freedom Act.
+Congress must continue its support for fair and affordable Internet access by banning Internet access taxes through a permanent extension of the Internet Tax Freedom Act.

 Despite the fact that the FCC National Broadband Plan says that cost is the largest barrier to consumer broadband adoption, without the Internet Tax Freedom Act, the ban on Internet access taxes will expire, and the state and local taxes that are already applied to other communications services could be expanded to include Internet-access, increasing the cost of service.